List of Shaman King characters: X-Laws

 The X-Laws (X・法律, X-LAWS) is a paramilitary organization whose purpose is to eradicate all evil and suffering, founded by Luchist Lasso with the intention of defeating Hao Asakura.
-Each member holds a personal vendetta against Hao for ruining their lives in one fashion and utilize Archangels (Arch-spirits) as spirit allies with supercars as mediums.
+Each member holds a personal vendetta against Hao for ruining their lives in one fashion and utilizes Archangels (Arch-spirits) as spirit allies with supercars as mediums.
 Ultimately, Hao kills X-III early in the tournament and later X-II when they attempt to assassinate him.
 X-I survives long enough to join Yoh's assault on the Plants.
 In the 2001 anime, most of the other X-Laws die during their final assault on Hao after Jeanne's failed attempt to trap him in the Gate of Babylon.

 Team X-I

 The top members of the X-Laws.